 Applicants who have been in local authority care for more than three months or have refugee status may be eligible for an offer two grades below the standard requirements.Find out more about contextual admissions.

 35 points overall.
 6,6,5 in Higher Level subjects including 6 in Music

 - Apply through UCAS

-- Study at one of the best Music departments in the UK (Sunday Times Good University Guide 2021).
+- Study at two of the best respective departments in the UK for Music and Drama all within one building (Sunday Times Good University Guide 2021).